 Impressions: This option delivers impressions until a specified quantity is reached within a specified interval.
 When you select this option, specify the number of impressions and the interval: All time, Daily, Monthly, or Weekly.

 Max Bid: The maximum to pay for 1000 impressions.

-Pacing Fill Strategy: (Packages with package-level pacing only) How to pace ad delivery:
+Flight pacing: (Placements with placement-level pacing only) How to pace ad delivery:

 Even: (The default) Paces delivery uniformly throughout each flight, with a target of 50% of the delivery in the first half of the flight.